PiJoules/cpython-modified/README.md

-# This is (my version of) Python version 3.6.0 alpha 1
+# Python version 3.6.0 alpha 1

 Python 3.x is a new version of the language, which is incompatible with the 2.x line of releases.
 The language is mostly the same, but many details,